stianloader/GslStarplane/README.md

 output.

-**NOTE**: I am aware that QuiltMC (the organisation behind Quiltflower) has had a serious internal disruption starting from the 20th April of 2023.
+**NOTE**: I am aware that QuiltMC (the organisation behind Quiltflower) had a serious internal disruption starting from the 20th April of 2023.
 Due to the organisation seemingly not being aware of the importance of good wording (please: be aware that words are the most important thing ever if you intend to intend to depos someone.
 Using wording that can only be described as counter-